-The 9 players Arsenal signed alongside Mikel Arteta in 2011 & how they fared
+The 9 players Arsenal signed along with Arteta in 2011 & how they fared

-With the Spaniard consistently under the managerial microscope now, it can be easy to forget that Mikel Arteta spent five years with Arsenal as a player between 2011 and 2016.
+With the Spaniard now sitting in the dugout, it can be easy to forget that Mikel Arteta spent five years with Arsenal as a player between 2011 and 2016.

 The Gunners splashed £10million on the Everton fan-favourite and he was a regular for his first three seasons at the Emirates, lifting back-to-back FA Cups as club captain in 2014 and 2015.